Tom Fodstad

-Tom Fodstad (born 11 April 1966) is a retired Norwegian football striker.
+Tom Fodstad (born 11 April 1966) is a Norwegian retired football striker.
 He played first-tier football for HamKam and Lyn and was capped for Norway youth and under-21 sides.

 Career

 Playing for Eidsvold TF he joined HamKam ahead of the 1985 season.
 In the spring of 1986, he was a russ, graduating from Hamar Cathedral School.
 At the same time he scored his first goal in the highest division in May 1986.
 As Hamkam recorded their first ever away victory against Lillestrøm, Fodstad also had the assist on Hamkam's other goal, in that the goalkeeper let his shot go to a rebound.
 A week later, he scored again, as Hamkam beat Kongsvinger 2-1 in the Hedmark derby.
 Days later, he played for Norway U21 and scored in a near-victory over Sweden U21.
 Norway had never beat their neighbours' U21 team before, but looked to do so as Fodstad secured a 3-2 lead following earlier goals by Hans Eskilsson, Jan Åge Fjørtoft, Gunnar Halle and Anders Limpar.
 However, Stefan Rehn scored a late equalizer, denying Norway the win.

 In the 1987 league opener, Fodstad scored the only goal in Hamkam's match against Bryne.
 This was incidentally the 8000th goal in Norway's highest league since the inception of a nationwide league in 1963.
 Hamkam nonetheless ended the 1987 Norwegian First Division in the relegation playoffs, where the team succumbed to Djerv 1919 and were relegated to the second tier.
 In 1988, Hamkam reached the playoffs for a possible re-promotion, but lost to Start.

 In 1989, Fodstad notably scored twice and had an assist in a 7–0 thrashing of Bodø/Glimt, which yet again secured Hamkam a place in the playoffs to the first tier.
 Hamkam did not succeed in these playoffs either.
 It was speculated that Fodstad wanted to leave after the season, with the player assessing the possibility at 90%.